MicrosoftDocs/Dynamics-365-Operations.fr-fr/scm/includes/retail-name.md

 > [!NOTE]
-> Cette rubrique s'applique à la fois à Dynamics 365 for Finance and Operations, Enterprise Edition, et à Dynamics 365 for Retail.
+> <span data-ttu-id="08772-101">Cette rubrique s'applique à la fois à Dynamics 365 for Finance and Operations, Enterprise Edition, et à Dynamics 365 for Retail.</span><span class="sxs-lookup"><span data-stu-id="08772-101">This topic applies to both Dynamics 365 for Finance and Operations, Enterprise edition and to Dynamics 365 for Retail.</span></span>